Blackburn-College-2/project-1-bomb-vacuum/README.md

 # Rule #1: NEVER PUSH TO MASTER

 Note: If using Windows, use Git Bash as a terminal.

+In a file explorer or the desktop `Right-click -> Git Bash Here`

 ## Setting Up Your Enviornment